Coronation Street Tackles Abusive Relationship StorylineMay 11, 2020

 https://respectphoneline.org.uk/ 0808 8024040

-Danielle is a senior solicitor in the Abuse team at Bolt Burdon Kemp.
-If you feel you may have a claim or are enquiring on behalf of a loved one, contact Danielle free of charge and in confidence on 020 7288 4870 or at email@example.com.
+Olivia Coffey is a senior solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Olivia free of charge and in confidence on 020 7288 4810 or at email@example.com.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
-Find out more about the Abuse Team.
+You can find out more about the Abuse team.